Sten Tolgfors: Political Appointments

 As a Member of Parliament he has been a member of the Committee on Foreign Affairs and of the Committee on Enterprise from 1994 to 1998.

 Since then he has been a member of the Committee on Education from 1998 to 2002, and again from 2003 to 2006.

 He was a member of the Committee on Social Insurance from 2002 to 2003.

 Since 2003 he has been a member of the executive board of the Moderate Party.
 From 2002 to 2003 he was the party's refugee policy spokesman and was later the party's education policy representative between 2003 and 2006.

-For a short period after the 2006 general election and before his appointment as Minister of Commerce and Industry, Tolgfors was chairman of the Committee on Foreign Affairs.
+For a short period after the 2006 general election and before his appointment as Minister for Foreign Trade, Tolgfors was chairman of the Committee on Foreign Affairs.

 Tolgfors has consistently been involved in bullying issues during his parliamentary period, and considers among other things, that schools should use research-based program that provides proven efficacy.

 He has also campaigned in favor of people with disabilities to a school that is tailored to their needs.

-Minister of Commerce and Industry
+Minister for Foreign Tade

-On 24 October 2006, Tolgfors was appointed Minister of Commerce and Industry, succeeding Maria Borelius.
+On 24 October 2006, Tolgfors was appointed Minister for Foreign Trade, succeeding Maria Borelius.

 He left office on 12 September 2007 when he succeeded Mikael Odenberg as Minister for Defence.
 Odenberg had resigned in protest to the government's defence cuts.